Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Introduction

-We then study the regularity of the transition density associated with \eqref{McKVSDE_intro}, in particular the differentiability with respect to the initial distribution $\mu$.
+We then study the regularity of the transition density associated with \eqref{McKVSDE_intro}, in particular the differentiability with respect to the initial distribution $\mu \in \PP$, with $\beta \in (1,\alpha)$, where $\PP$ is the space of probability measures $\mu$ on $\R^d$ having a finite moment of order $\beta$.
 Let us introduce, for $x \in \R^d$ and $s \in [0,T)$, the following decoupled stochastic flow associated to SDE \eqref{McKVSDE_intro}

-where $[X^{s,\mu}_t]$ denotes the distribution of the solution to \eqref{McKVSDE_intro} at time $t$, starting at time $s$ by any random variable $\xi$ with distribution $\mu \in \PP$, where $\beta \in (1,\alpha)$ is fixed.
-The notation $[X^{s,\mu}_t]$ is valid since by weak well-posedness, the distribution of the solution to \eqref{McKVSDE_intro} depends on the initial condition only through its distribution $\mu$.
+where $[X^{s,\mu}_t]$ denotes the distribution of the solution to \eqref{McKVSDE_intro} at time $t$, starting at time $s$ by any random variable $\xi$ with distribution $\mu \in \PP$.
+The notation $[X^{s,\mu}_t]$ makes sense since by weak well-posedness, the distribution of the solution to \eqref{McKVSDE_intro} depends on the initial condition only through its distribution $\mu$.
 The distributions of $X^{s,x,\mu}_t$ and $X^{s,\mu}_t$ admit densities respectively denoted by $p(\mu,s,t,x,\cdot)$ and $p(\mu,s,t,\cdot)$.
-Moreover, they satisfy the following relation stemming from the well-posedness of the martingale problem Let us fix $t \in (0,T]$ and $y \in \R^d$.
-We study the regularity of the map $(s,x,\mu) \in [0,t) \times \R^d \times \PP \mapsto p(\mu,s,t,x,y)$.
-Estimates and Hölder controls on the derivatives of $p$ with respect to $s$, $x$ and $\mu$ are proved in Theorem \ref{Thm_density_McKean} under Assumption \ref{Assumption2} by using Picard iterations and the parametrix method.
-Moreover, we prove that $p$ is solution to the following backward Kolmogorov PDE where $\mathscr{L}_s$ is defined, for smooth enough functions $h$ on $\R^d \times \PP$, by where $\del$ denotes the linear derivative (see Definition \ref{deflinearderivative}).\\
+Moreover, they satisfy the following relation, stemming from the well-posedness of the martingale problem associated with \eqref{McKVSDE_intro},

+Let us fix $t \in (0,T]$ and $y \in \R^d$.
+We study the regularity of the map $(s,x,\mu) \in [0,t) \times \R^d \times \PP \mapsto p(\mu,s,t,x,y)$ and we prove in Theorem \ref{Thm_density_McKean_light} that $p$ is solution to the following backward Kolmogorov PDE where $\LL_s$ is defined, for smooth enough functions $h$ on $ \PP \times \R^d$, by where $\del$ denotes the linear derivative (see Definition \ref{deflinearderivative}).
+Estimates and Hölder controls on the derivatives of $p$ with respect to $s$, $x$ and $\mu$ are proved in Theorem \ref{Thm_density_McKean} under Assumption \ref{Assumption2} by using Picard iterations and the parametrix method.\\